-Redundant and diversely routed data exchange capabilities consist of data exchange infrastructure components (e.g., switches, routers, servers, power supplies, and network cabling and communication paths between these components in the primary Control Center for the exchange of system operating data) that will provide continued functionality despite failure or malfunction of an individual component within the Reliability Coordinator's (RC) primary Control Center.
-Redundant and diversely routed data exchange capabilities preclude single points of failure in primary Control Center data exchange infrastructure from halting the flow of Real-time data.
+Redundant and diversely routed data exchange capabilities consist of infrastructure that will provide continued functionality despite failure or malfunction of an individual component within the Reliability Coordinator's Control Center.
 Requirement R2 does not require automatic or instantaneous fail-over of data exchange capabilities.
-Redundancy and diverse routing may be achieved in various ways depending on the arrangement of the infrastructure or hardware within the RC's primary Control Center.
+Redundancy and diverse routing may be achieved in various ways depending on the arrangement of the infrastructure or hardware within the RC Control Center.